Mitrashri/React-Projects-by-Mitra/React_pro_1/Readme.md

-In this project, let's build a **Super Over League** by applying the concepts we have learned till now.
+In this project, I built a **Super Over League** by applying the concepts I have learned till now.

 ### Refer to the image below: